TH3PL4Y3R1/n_back/README.md

 - The `.gitignore` prevents committing the `.venv/` directory.
 - Update versions in `requirements.txt` when needed.
 - See `DATA_DICTIONARY.md` for detailed field descriptions.

+## Timing

+- Defaults to fullscreen for stable flip timing.
+Use `--windowed` for debugging only.
+- Detects display refresh at startup and logs it to console and metadata (`display_refresh_hz`).
+- Stimulus RT clock is aligned to the exact flip that presents the stimulus.
+- Fixation and ITI are frame-synced using per-frame flips rather than coarse sleeps.
+- Uses the hardware keyboard path when available for low-latency key events; falls back safely when not.

+Diagnostics:
+- Run `python scripts/timing_diagnostics.py --fullscr` to measure frame intervals on a given machine and flag long frames.

 ### Examples